khoale88/TwilioSMS/README.md

-# Simple SMS service using twilio, and python-flask
+# Simple SMS service using google sheet, twilio, and python-flask